 They offer free support and will walk you through the process of getting setup.

-My firm specializes in setting up accounting systems for churches.
+However....if you need one on one help and training, my firm specializes in setting up accounting systems for churches and small nonprofits.
 See this page for more details on church accounting services.

 21. EVALUATE YOUR PAYROLL!
 If your payroll service is holding FICA out for your minister...it is incorrect.
 Many churches believe that holding out social security and medicare taxes on a minister's paycheck is a choice.
 It is not.
 The IRS is very clear that ministers have a dual status with them and withholding and matching FICA is unacceptable.